 If you know me, you also know I can’t have a list of favorite reads and not include Shakespeare.
 I find with Shakespeare that I learn more about humanity and life than I do in philosophy texts, in self-help guides, in psychology writings.
-I want to say to people faced with this volume: Here is the wealth of human knowledge.
+I wish to say to people faced with this volume: Here is the wealth of human knowledge.
 From his tragedies to his comedies to his histories to his poems, Shakespeare is and will always be unmatched for his radical empathy; his works each have lives of their own—they are living, breathing entities, featuring characters from every walk of life.
 Shakespeare has about covered it all and more, and there is always, always something there to learn—for everyone.
-If you’re wary of tackling this entire volume, at least read some of my favorites: Antony and Cleopatra, The Taming of the Shrew, Troilus and Cressida, The Merchant of Venice, Macbeth, Romeo and Juliet, Titus Andronicus, King Lear, or The Tempest.
+If you’re wary of tackling this entire volume, at least read some of my favorites: Antony and Cleopatra, The Taming of the Shrew, Troilus and Cressida, The Merchant of Venice, Macbeth, Romeo and Juliet, All’s Well That Ends Well, King Lear, or The Tempest.

 The Neapolitan Novels – Elena Ferrante